yongjun21/sg-heatmap/README.md

 // shape object is used for specifying the polygon's shape and limits
 // only outer is used to determine whether a point falls inside polygon boundary
-// inners are used for rendering purpose only
-// for detail explanation refer to #inside function var shape = {
+// inners are used for rendering purpose only var shape = {
   outer: polyline, // required
   inners: [polyline] // optional